Jerryaa98/Computer_Graphics_course_winter_2022/Assignment2Report/Assignment2Report part1.md

 The user can now draw a bounding box around each triangle in the model and color them using the **Scan Line approach**, we made the colors appear randomly in the renderer, we can  toggle them off and on via checkboxes in the GUI.

+**Note: We fixed the fading of the bounding boxes after we finished the exersize so thats why the linear interpolation works on the random coloring of the triangles.

 **GIF example:**

 ![TriangleBoundingBoxAndColoring](part1Pics/TriangleBoundingBoxAndColoring-min.gif)